 While many teens are characterized as moody and overdramatic, Anna Limauro is working on being the opposite.
-The 13- year-old Creekside Middle School student, who recently became certified as a yoga instructor, is hoping to share yoga techniques with other teenagers to help give them confidence.
+The 13- year-old Creekside Middle School student, who recently became certified as a yoga instructor, wants to teach yoga techniques to other teenagers to help give them confidence.

 “I think because they need it the most,” she said, “(for) relaxing and school and drama, they kind of need it the most.”

-In May Anna registered with Yoga Alliance, the nation’s largest teacher registry, after completing the Torchbearer of Tradition program.
-The new program, created by Zionsville-based Blooming Life Yoga Studio owner Lily Kessler, is aimed at youth aged 12 1/2 through 18.
+In May, Anna registered with Yoga Alliance, the nation’s largest teacher registry, after completing the Torchbearer of Tradition program.
+The new program, created by Zionsville-based Blooming Life Yoga Studio owner Lily Kessler, is aimed at youth ages 12 1/2 through 18.

 The Torchbearer of Tradition program was initially created by Kessler because Anna was interested in participating in the 200-hour adult program.

 “She just seemed incredibly dedicated,” Kessler said.
 “She has this insatiable curiosity.”

 Anna was first introduced to yoga through a workshop designed to increase girls’ confidence.
 She started taking youth yoga classes, then –after developing a passing for it — began attending adult classes in Zionsville and Carmel.